Roman Di Domizio

 This systems-level perspective is the foundation of my work in AI, where I focus on building and leading the development of agentic systems.
 It's a role that spans the full product lifecycle, from hands-on engineering and architecture to strategic leadership.
 At The Verse, for example, I led the AI product strategy for the WalkXR therapeutic platform by authoring the 0-to-1 roadmap for its multi-agent OS, designing the agentic framework with LangGraph, and engineering the core RAG system.
 A key part of this was developing a constitutional AI safety layer with an RLAIF/DPO loop for continuous model alignment.

 My current work as an AI platform engineer at We Own AI expands on this foundation, where I build Kubernetes infrastructure with Helm and create reusable agentic playbooks for cloud-native automation.
-This infrastructure now powers my own ventures including LLMfeed, an AI crypto trading platform, and my AI consulting practice.
+This infrastructure now powers the AI deployments showcased across my portfolio.

 Future Focus